ChuyingHe/ChuyingHe.github.io/docs/automation/benthos/index.md

 - Outputs: to destinations

 !!! warning "Acknowledgement"
-    Only when the ALL tje Outputs successfully reached their goal, there will be a **Acknowledgement** send back to the data source - for instance Kafka
+    Only when the ALL the Outputs successfully reached their goal, there will be a **Acknowledgement** send back to the data source - for instance Kafka

 !!! note
     By default, nothing get dropped - if sth happens, the message will be send over and over again until its acknowledged.